 Super Metroid is one of the most heavily contested speedrunning games of all time and is considered one of the pioneer games of the speedrunning phenomenon.
 Various techniques such as the mock ball have been used to sequence break past large sections of the game and these techniques are vital in speedruns of the game.
 There are many opportunities to sequence break and many techniques that can be used to travel through the game at a much faster rate (i.e. shinesparking and spike jumping), because of this the game is speedran often and in many different ways.
 Speedruns can be run for 100% item completion, low% completion, any% completion, or for certain challenge runs such as beating the bosses in reverse order which requires very advanced techniques to complete.

 Tool assisted speed runs are often much faster than there non-tool assisted equivalents.
-For example, currently the fastest non-tool assisted any% speedrun of the game is 46 minutes 5 seconds real time set on April 19, 2013 by Zoast.
+For example, currently the fastest non-tool assisted any% speedrun of the game is 44 minutes 54 seconds real time set on September 27, 2013 by Kottpower.
 The fastest any% tool assisted time is 38 minutes 41 seconds real time set on October 25, 2009 by Taco & Kriole, nearly 8 minutes faster than the non-tool assisted run.
 The reason for the big time difference is because in a tool assisted run the runner plays the game one frame at a time and uses save states in order to create the perfect run.
 The runner also uses techniques that aren't humanly possible without playing the game at extremely slow speeds to save a lot of time.
 However, because the game is so popular in the speedrunning world, new ways to save time are being discovered which causes world record times to be broken.
 For up to date stats on Super Metroid speedruns, head over to Deerforce.

 |Category||Player||Game Time||Real Time||Date||Video|